aquasecurity/trivy/docs/docs/attestation/vuln.md

 # Cosign Vulnerability Attestation

-## Generate Cosign Vulnerability Predicate
+## Generate Cosign Vulnerability Scan Record

-Trivy generates reports in the [Cosign vulnerability predicate format][vuln-attest-spec].
+Trivy generates reports in the [Cosign vulnerability scan record format][vuln-attest-spec].

 You can use the regular subcommands (like image, fs and rootfs) and specify `cosign-vuln` with the --format option.